 HOPE, Duncan.
 1217.
 Private.
 Discharged 25/01/1917.
 Resided in Scotland post-war.
 Entitled to British War and Victory Medals.

 HOPE, Roland Wallace (Rowlie).
 1048.
 Lieutenant.
 Enlisted 21/04/1915 and entered France 2/06/1915.
 Commissioned as a Second Lieutenant in the KEH on 10/07/1915.
 On 5/10/1915 went back to Hare Park Camp, The Curragh, County Kildare, Ireland for further training until late in 1916.
 Severely wounded neck and shoulder with gunshot wounds 9/04/1918 at the defence of Vieille Chapelle and admitted 14th General Hospital, Wimereux.
 Promoted to Lieutenant in 1919.
 Born 2/01/1896 the son of George Hope and Agnes Gray nee Wallace of ‘Gnotuk’, Camperdown and died 9/11/1970.
 Educated at Camperdown Grammar School and Geelong College.
-Lived in Geelong, Victoria, Australia post-war and served as a Lieutenant Colonel 6th Battalion, Volunteer Defence Corps in WW2.
+Lived in Geelong, Victoria, Australia post-war and served as a Lieutenant Colonel 6th Battalion, Volunteer Defence Corps in Second World War.
 Captain in photograph taken at Marlborough Barracks, Dublin in 1918 see Figure 33.
 Entitled to 1914/15 Star trio.

 HOPKINS, Frank Mitchell.
 230. Private.
 King's Colonials.
 Born in Hanwell, Middlesex on 21/12/1879.
 Employed from 4/12/1894 as a Solicitor’s Clerk at Paddington Station in the service of the Great Western Railway Company, a note against his name in the Railway Employment Records states: ‘Volunteered for South Africa.
 Absent on leave from 1/01/1900 to 2/12/1900.’
 Having earlier joined the 2nd Volunteer Battalion, Middlesex Regiment in 1895, he served in South Africa with “A” Company, Infantry Battalion, City Imperial Volunteers during the Boer War, marching the full 1,218 miles covered by the regiment during the war.
 As the only representative from Hanwell to serve with the City of London Imperial Volunteers, extracts from three letters to his relatives were published in the Ealing Gazette and West Middlesex Observer on 19/05/1900.
 Hopkins later served with the 4th County of London (King’s Colonials) Imperial Yeomanry and was awarded one of just four Imperial Yeomanry Long Service Good Conduct Medals issued to this unit (Army Order 1905) in Feb 1908.
 Enlisting in the Royal Flying Corps as an Air Mechanic 2nd Class on 9/03/1917, Hopkins served during the Great War on the Western Front with them and their successor, the Royal Air Force, from 4/04/1917 until 8/03/1919.
 Promoted Air Mechanic 1st Class on 1/01/1918, he was discharged on 20/04/1920, and died at Boscombe, Bournemouth in 1942.
-Medals - Queen’s South Africa 1899-1902, 4 clasps, Cape Colony, Orange Free State, Johannesburg, Diamond Hill (279 Pte.
+Medals - Queen’s South Africa 1899-1902 with four clasps: Cape Colony, Orange Free State, Johannesburg and Diamond Hill (279 Pte.
 F. M. Hopkins, C.I.V.); Imperial Yeomanry L.S. & G.C., E.VII.R.
 (230 Pte.
 F. Hopkins.
 The King’s Colonials I.Y.); British War and Victory Medals (64875.
 1.A.M.
 F. M. Hopkins.
-R.A.F.). sold at auction by Dix Noonan Webb, UK in Aug 2020.
+R.A.F.).
+His medals were sold at auction by Dix Noonan Webb, UK in Aug 2020.
 A photograph of his medals is shown under the Introduction & Acknowledgements section of this website.

 HOPPER, George H. 2009.
-Private 2118 on MIC as well.
+Private 2118 on Medal Index Card as well.
+Further research required.

 HORN,, K. K. 970.
 Private, Second Lieutenant then Major Royal Flying Corps, Second Lieutenant Royal Marines.